-On the basis of the measurements obtained in this study and a comparison with available national and international guidelines, levels of mercury contamination do not seem to be at problematic, except at a few sites.
-Guideline levels were exceeded at sites in only three WMAs, namely the Olifants, Upper Vaal and Inkomati WMAs, whereas high mercury concentrations were also obtained for samples from the MvotiuMzimkulu WMA.
+On the basis of the measurements obtained in this study and a comparison with available national and international guidelines, mercury does not seem to be at problematic levels except at a few sites.
+Guideline levels were exceeded in three WMAs, namely Olifants, Upper Vaal and Inkomati, whereas high mercury concentrations were also obtained for samples from the Mvoti-uMzimkulu WMA.

-Even though the national coverage possible in this study was limited, the fact that some water resources do have mercury concentrations exceeding international guideline levels does suggest that mercury contamination may be cause for concern in parts of South Africa.
+Even though the national coverage possible in this study was limited, the fact that certain water resources have mercury concentrations exceeding international guideline levels does suggest that mercury contamination may be cause for concern in some parts of South Africa.

 The true level of concern that is warranted will, however, only be established once further, more comprehensive, surveys of these water resources have been undertaken.
-The initial broad-scale study has yielded useful and specific guidance for a strongly recommended, more intensive and definitive, follow-on sampling programme.
+The initial broad-scale study has yielded specific guidance for the more intensive and definitive sampling programme that ought now to follow.
+In addition, the inclusion of groundwater samples in future surveys is strongly recommended.